bajankristof/nedb-models/docs.md

 This extension sets up:
 - `createdAt` and `updatedAt` timestamps on insert
 - updates `updatedAt` automatically on update

+It uses nedb's timestampData option to achieve this.
+To learn more visit: https://github.com/louischatriot/nedb#creatingloading-a-database
 <a name="augmenter"></a>

 ## augmenter(defaults) ⇒ <code>function</code>